midstar/pycstruct/doc/source/limitations.rst

 Matrixes not supported
 ----------------------

-pcstruct supports arrays but not matrixes
+pycstruct supports arrays but not matrixes

 .. code-block:: c